-Treasures of Aswan: the High Dam, Temple of Philae, and Unfinished Obelisk
+Treasures of Aswan: The High Dam and Temple of Philae

 After breakfast we begin exploring some of Aswan’s most prominent sites.
 First, visit the Aswan High Dam, built across the Nile in 1970 with Soviet funding to create the Lake Nasser reservoir.
 While there, your Cruise Director will describe some of the significant effects of the project.
 Though it tamed the destructive flooding of the Nile, it also necessitated the relocation of several important archeological treasures and the displacement of entire communities.